Acuant/AcuantiOSMobileSDK/README.md

 ##  Add AcuantMobileSDK.framework on each project

+If you are not using CocoaPods for Acuant iOS Mobile SDK installation, then you would have to add the AcuantMobileSDK.framework into your project.
+You can download the Acuant iOS Mobile SDK and frameowrk from GitHub - <https://github.com/Acuant/AcuantiOSMobileSDK>.

 In order to add the framework to your project, drag the AcuantMobileSDK.framework folder into your project's file structure.

 ###  Natives frameworks and libraries